 If you are dealing with a flat roof, rolling is a danger that can send you over the edge.
 Prevent this by using a toe-board and guard rail.
 If you are dealing with a fragile roof, be sure to use a crawling board that has handles on the side.
 This will prevent you from falling through or off the roof.

-Being safe on the construction site is no laughing matter and one of the biggest components of this is fall safety.
+Being safe on the construction site is no laughing matter, and one of the biggest components of this is fall safety.
 Do your best to not only study these skills to cram for your CSCS, but also to live by them on the construction site.
-Taking the proper precautions at work will not only protect you from dangerous falls, it will also protect your co-workers.
+Taking the proper precautions at work will not only protect you from dangerous falls, but it will also protect your co-workers.
 Always do your part and remember that safety on the construction site is the responsibility of everyone from the supervisor of the site to the lowest level worker.

 We hope that you found this CSCS revision material helpful, working at heights is an important safety subject in the CSCS test.
 We have prepared a CSCS Working at Heights mock test for you to practice your new knowledge on.